 Platform 5 can be used by both up and down Norwich Cambridge and Birmingham Nottingham and Liverpool trains.
 Most of these now use the new platforms 6 and 7.
 Freight and light engines also use platforms 5 both ways.

-Some Virgin East Coast down trains also use platform four.
+Some Virgin East Coast (now LNER) down trains also use platform four.

 Platform 5 is on the outer western edge of a island platform with on the eastern edge Platform 4.
 The buildings on this island platform are of the style of architecture prevalent in the 1960's and 1970's bland and and insipid.
 But clean and just about fit for there use.